daphne-eu/daphne/scripts/examples/map/performanceTest/mapPerformanceTest.md

 # Performance Test and Comparison of external Map Function

-## Overview
+## Table of Contents
 This file explains the testing of the external map function, that can invoke map Kernels of different programming languages.

-At the end the results are presented
+- Background
+- Testing
+    - Utility Test
+    - Performance Test
+- Results
+- Known Limitations
+    - Safety Concerns of using exec in the Python map kernel
+    - Possible Integer Overflow

 ## Background
 DaphneDSL (DAPHNE's domain-specific language for linear and relational algebra) supports the second-order function map().
 The map function expects two inputs, a matrix and a user-defined function (UDF) written in DaphneDSL.
 The given UDF must have a single scalar argument and return a single scalar value. map() applies the given UDF to each value in the given matrix.

-As DaphneDSL is a domain-specific, rather than a general-purpose language, so implementing more complex UDFs may not always be convenient or even possible.
+As DaphneDSL is a domain-specific, rather than a general-purpose language, implementing more complex UDFs may not always be convenient or even possible.
 Therefore, the task was to explore how to support UDFs written in other languages.
-As a staring point Python was choosen as programming language.
+As a starting point Python was choosen as programming language.

 ## Testing
 The tests should show the effectiveness and efficiency of the extended `map()`-kernel:

-- The utility test showcases the effectiveness by executing functions in the python map kernel, which would not possible in pure DaphneDSL.
+1.The utility test examines the effectiveness by of the Pyton Map Kernel.
+It demonstates how this kernel can exeucte functions that are not feasible with pure DaphneDSL.

+2.The performance test should show the (detoritation of) efficiency of the extended `map()`-kernel in comparison to DaphneDSLs map function, elementwise operations and a Numpy approach in Python:

+Metrics:
+- `Memory Consumption`: Understand the footprint of our operation.
+- `Execution Time`: Gauge the responsiveness and speed.
+- `CPU Load`: Measure the strain on processing resources.

-- The performance test showcases the detoritation of efficiency of the extended `map()`-kernel in comparison to DaphneDSLs `map()`-kernel, a Numpy approach in Python and Daphnes nternal elementwise matrix operations.
-This is fulfilled by comparing the memory consumption, execution time and CPU load of the different implementations for different arithmetic operations as UDFs and random generated matrices with no sparsity, a seed of 42 and different sizes.
+Arithmetic operations of different complexity as UDFs are invoked on random generated matrices with no sparsity, a seed of 42 and different sizes.

-The performance test consists of 2 python scripts.
-The `generateTestData` scripts generates the data for the different metrics and saves them in .csv-file with the headers `Operation,Implementation,Datatype,MatrixSize,MetricType,Value`.
-The `visualizeData` script visualizes the data in different Boxplots.
+The performance test consists of 2 python scripts: The [generateTestData.py](/scripts/examples/map/performanceTest/generateTestData.py) scripts generates the data for the different metrics and saves them in .csv-file with the headers `Run,Operation,Implementation,Datatype,MatrixSize,MetricType,Value`.
+The [visualizeTestData.py](/scripts/examples/map/performanceTest/visualizeTestData.py) script visualizes the data in different Boxplots.
 You have the options of visualizing it in different .png images or generate an interactive .html file, where you can more easily display the boxplots in a browser.

 Note that testcases for the general functionality are incorporated in the C++ kernel tests in the test file [AlternativeMapTest.cpp](/test/runtime/local/kernels/AlternativeMapTest.cpp).

-## Results

 ## Known Limitations in the General Approach

 ### Safety Concerns of using exec in the Python map kernel
 #### Problem:
+exec() can be a double-edged sword.
+While it allows the dynamic execution of Python program which can run a script dynamically, it also brings potential security risks when executing untrusted code.
 Using the exec() function to execute Python code can introduce significant security risks, especially when the code being executed is derived from untrusted sources.
 Malicious code can perform unintended actions, such as:

 - Accessing or modifying files
 - Running system commands